nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 </div>
 ```

-ES6 classes make your code look amazingly compact and clean and you can use modern JavaScript powers like getters, setters and `async` methods.
+ES6 classes make your code look amazingly compact and clean, and you can use modern JavaScript powers like getters, setters and `async` methods.

 Check out the reasoning behind classes and the HTML-based syntax from our blog entry: [Rethinking reactivity](/blog/rethinking-reactivity/)

 ### Passing data

 You can pass data to your components with attributes.
 These can be static or dynamic, and the values can be anything: Strings, numbers, arrays and objects.
 Here we pass a simple number:

 ```md